 This a repost from two years ago.
-I continue to believe in the potential effectiveness of this support group for people experiencing anxiety, depression and other disorders.
-There's a little known but excellent support group resource available here in Austin, Texas and in hundreds of cities nationwide.
-It's called Recovery, Inc. It also goes by Recovery International.
+As a cognitive behavioral psychologist, I continue to believe in the potential effectiveness of this support group for people with anxiety, depression and other disorders.

 But the name isn't so important.
 What matters is the group's core focus: teaching and helping group members persistently use cognitive skills to reduce symptoms.